schipp/fast_beamforming/README.md

 * `beamforming_pytorch.ipynb`: same as above, replacing `numpy` functions with `pytorch` equivalents
 * `beamforming_dask.ipynb`: same as above, moving memory-limited computations to `dask`.

+Other variants:

+* `beamforming_geo.ipynb`: same as the `pytorch` version, but using geographical coordinates. requires [geokernels](https://github.com/sigmaterra/geokernels) for distance calculations.

 In these notebooks, logic and processing is not abstracted away in a package of functions.
 Instead, all processing happens within the notebooks for instructional purposes.

 ## Performance statistics